What is Lead Generation?

 There’s been much debate around the pitfalls and promises of gated content, but the truth is that B2B marketers still heavily rely on it as a lead generation source.

-And with a little bit of transparency, creativity, and some basic repurposing, content can be enjoyed by less committed audiences as well as those who potentially are interested in learning more about your brand.
-Say you’ve got recently conducted a research study and want to share your findings.
+And with a little bit of transparency, creativity, and some basic repurposing, content can be enjoyed by less committed audiences as well as those warmer leads who may already be further down your marketing funnel.
+Say you’ve recently conducted a research study and want to share your findings.
 Here are three approaches.

 - Small: Create a deck or SlideShare of the main takeaways to pitch to media outlets.